cforee/twork/README.md

 twork
 =====
-A library for getting raw JSON from Twitter and displaying it, because the default widget is lacking
+A library for getting raw JSON from Twitter and displaying it, because the default widget is lacking.